This post may contain affiliate links. As an amazon associate, I earn from qualifying purchases. See my full Disclosure Policy for details.

 • 4 cups milk

-• 1 container whipped topping, thawed, 8 oz.
+• 1 container whipped topping, (8 oz), thawed

-• Pumpkin candies
+• mallow pumpkin candies

 Instructions

-• Bake for 30 minutes or until toothpick inserted near the center tests clean.
-Remove from the oven and allow to cool while you prepare the pudding mixture.
+• Bake for 30 minutes, or until a toothpick inserted near the center comes out clean.

 Notes